Make an Appointment: [email protected] | (571) 428-3010

 Meet Dr. Tonya

-I opened John Henry’s Sisters because it is my belief that people can benefit from learning new skills and habits to help them live the best life possible in spite of various challenges – something we all experience.
-My clients generally approach therapy as something just as important to their wellbeing as getting their hair done or splurging on a new handbag.
+I opened John Henry’s Sisters because it is my belief that people can benefit from learning new skills and habits to help them live their best lives possible in spite of various challenges – something we all experience.

-Whether you are a single woman learning how to establish healthy boundaries with family members, a C-suite racial/ethnic minority woman dealing with racial microaggressions in the workplace, or a mother working to develop regular stress management techniques, it is possible to move from a space of surviving to thriving.
+Whether you are learning how to establish healthy boundaries with family members, serving as a C-suite racial/ethnic minority woman exposed to racial microaggressions in the workplace, or are a parent working to develop regular stress management techniques, it is possible to move from a space of surviving to thriving.

 Available on Spotify, Apple Podcasts, Amazon Music, Listen Notes, Podcast Index, and Samsung Podcasts.